scala/scala/spec/01-lexical-syntax.md

 The rules for pattern matching further distinguish between _variable identifiers_, which start with a lower case letter, and _constant identifiers_, which do not.
-For this purpose, underscore `‘_‘` is taken as lower case, and the ‘\$’ character is taken as upper case.
+For this purpose, all letters in unicode category Lo (lowercase letter), and all letters that that have contributory property Other_Lowercase that are not in category Nl (letter numerals) are taken as lower case, as well as underscore `‘_‘`.

 The ‘\$’ character is reserved for compiler-synthesized identifiers.
 User programs should not define identifiers which contain ‘\$’ characters.